HyperviewHQ/hyperview_docs/documentation/user-guide/quickstart/index.md

 ### Hyperview Data Collector

-You must {ref}`install and register the Hyperview Data Collector<Setup-data-collectors>` on at least one server that is networked with your devices to be able to monitor and discover them.
+You must {ref}`install and register the Hyperview Data Collector<setup-data-collectors>` on at least one server that is networked with your devices to be able to monitor and discover them.

 (inst-dc)=